Rentstart Assistance Policy

 Joint tenants who separate at the end of their public housing lease may each apply for Rentstart Move.

 To be eligible for Tenancy Assistance, the client must be eligible for a Rentstart Bond Loan and:

 The paying of rent and/or water arrears must be more cost effective than any other social housing service.

-Public housing tenants leaving public housing voluntarily or at the end of their fixed term lease are not entitled to Tenancy Assistance towards any arrears owing on their FACS tenancy
+FACS tenants leaving public housing voluntarily or at the end of their fixed term lease are not entitled to Tenancy Assistance towards any arrears owing on their FACS tenancy.

 To be eligible for Temporary Accommodation, a client should:

-Although clients are usually required to provide two forms of identification, a few days of temporary accommodation assistance can be provided to clients who have one form of identification only.
-The client must provide a second form of identification to receive further assistance including an extension to their temporary accommodation assistance.
+Although clients are usually required to provide two forms of identification, a few days of Temporary Accommodation assistance can be provided to clients who have only one form of identification.
+The client must provide a second form of identification to receive further assistance including an extension to their Temporary Accommodation assistance.
 See Proof of Identification in the Social Housing Eligibility and Allocations Policy Supplement for more information.

 In exceptional circumstances, a few days of Temporary Accommodation assistance may be provided to a person who is a temporary resident.
 See the Social Housing Eligibility and Allocations Policy Supplement for more information.

 Generally, clients receiving Temporary Accommodation assistance will be asked to make a contribution to the cost of their accommodation.
-FACS will take into account a range of factors to determine the client’s ability to contribute including:
+A range of factors will be taken into account to determine the client’s ability to contribute including: